Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • emphysema.

-Diagnosis of diseases, taking into account different types of wheezing
+Diagnosis of diseases taking into account different types of wheezing

-Medical treatment for wheezing
+Drug treatment of wheezing

 Traditional medicine in the fight against wheezing